herotechcourse/kotlin-lotto-precourse/README.md

     - Bonus number should not be duplicated with the winning numbers

 ### Lotto
-- Lotto must be initiated by Winning Numbers
+- Lotto must be initiated by 6 Numbers
 - It must be available to get result of lotto by comparing winning number & lotto number
 - Under 2 Matches results are considered not a winner